pact-foundation/docs.pact.io/website/docs/docker.md

 - Executable builds are static, and therefore the single binary works across musl or glibc based distros (excluding ffi)
 - pact_ffi library comes in both static `*.a` & shared `*.so` variants for musl, depending on the consuming client libraries requirements for ffi interop
+  - If you are consuming this in a client DSL, check the readme's compatability chart to see if it using a musl supported version of pact_ffi.
+If not, drop in a PR.

 Support is available in the following tools for Alpine from specific versions.